 The Immediate Divert (iDivert) function is used to send calls directly to voicemail.
 It can be invoked when the call is ringing (incoming), when a call is on hold, or when a call is connected.
-For Cisco Unified CM releases prior to 5.1, the call is always sent to the invoking phone's voicemail box.
-Specifically, the iDivert action results in a call to the voicemail pilot of the invoking phone's voicemail profile, and it uses the calling search space configured on the voicemail pilot.
+The iDivert function allows incoming calls to be diverted to either the invoking phone's voicemail box or the voicemail box of the originally called party.
+The enhanced functionality is applicable only to diverted calls such as forwarded calls or calls redirected by an application.